Road Safety & Maintenance

 Although hot mix asphalt is the preferred method of preservation, it is also the most expensive (average cost per yard ~ $9.00) and some roadways may need surface treatment before enough funds are available for the asphalt.
 If ignored or made to wait for funds, the roadway will fail and the cost of reconstruction is exponentially larger than any surface treatment.
 Here's a brief overview of the alternatives:

 If a roadway is less than 10 years old and is structurally sound but presents numerous cracks, it would be more feasible to conduct this treatment (just as you would seal your driveway).
 The product is a mixture that leaves no loose stone behind but is coarser then blacktop and more skid resistant.
-It will add some strength to the roadway but ultimately extend the life of the roadway 7-10 years giving us a nice cushion until we have the opportunity to place hot mix asphalt.
+It will add some strength and ultimately extend the life of the roadway 7-10 years.
 The treatment can allow traffic within an hour of being laid but will still take a few weeks to fully cure and harden.
-Average cost per yard ~ $3.25

 Oil and Chip

 Though it provides no added strength, it extends the life of the roadway 5-7 years.
 It is widely underappreciated because of the initial nature of driving on the treated surface.
-Asphalt oil is sprayed onto the roadway then covered with small stones to allow for the immediate use of traffic so vehicles can drive on the roadway while the oil is given time to cure.
-Thus the sensation of driving on a stone roadway occurs, irritating many drivers, but over time and frequent traffic the stones will disperse and a smooth sealed roadway is revealed.
-Average cost per yard ~ $2.00
+Asphalt oil is sprayed onto the roadway then covered with small stones allowing vehicles to drive on the roadway while the oil is given time to cure.
+Over time and frequent traffic the stones will disperse and a smooth sealed roadway will be revealed.

-The Township is responsible for the integrity of all dedicated roads and their right-of-ways.
+The Township is responsible for the integrity of all dedicated roads and their rights of ways.
 Therefore anyone doing work in this area must apply for a permit prior to excavation or installation.
-In the event of an emergency e.g. a water main break, a permit is still required but recognize that work may be done prior to issuance.
+In the event of an emergency e.g. a water main break; a permit is still required, but recognize that work may be done prior to issuance.
 North Londonderry Township administers all applications and permits for those noted.
 Please contact the office at (717) 838-1373 if you need further information.